denny/ShinyCMS-ruby/docs/Developers/Notes/mailing-list-notes.md

-# ShinyCMS: dev notes
+# ShinyCMS Developer Notes

 ## Mailing Lists ( / Discussion Groups / Forums )

 ### (Warning!
 MASSIVE creature feep occurring here!)

 Things which aren't optional:
 * Double opt-in subscriptions are a basic human right ;)
 * Instantly-effective unsubscribe links and headers in all list emails
 * Settings with privacy implications should default to the more private setting

 General thoughts:
 * UUIDs for anything that doesn't have slugs - do not expose sequential IDs!
   * Good time to switch the whole system to UUIDs under the hood?
     * Having read around on this, not convinced it's a good idea
   * HashIDs instead? https://github.com/jcypret/hashid-rails

 Lists / Groups:
 * Enabled (emails will be delivered): yes/no
 * List details page
   * Useful info: description, owner/admins, etc